 - Behavioral decline, often caused by the stress of shelter confinement, leads to sheltered dogs being slated for euthanasia when no immediate outcome options are available.
 These factors can lead to shelter workers and volunteers feeling helpless and demoralized like there is just no answer.
 Luckily, there are things you can do to save big dogs, even in the hardest of circumstances.

-Additional Resources (not required, but highly recommended if you have time and like what you’ve learned so far):
+Not required, but recommended if you have time and like what you’ve learned so far:

 Big Dog Master Class (full, on-demand courses, 7 remaining modules, free)